tryton/tryton/trytond/doc/topics/reports/index.rst

 For example within the invoice report each record is an invoice and you can access the name of the party of the invoice via ``invoice.party.name``.
 Additional objects can be passed to a report.
-This is discussed below in `Passing custom values to a report`_
+This is discussed below in `Passing custom values to a report`_.

 Within Tryton the model, the report is based on, can be found by opening the menu item::